GuGuaTT/STEEL-3dPointClouds/Examples/README.md

-# Steel-3dPointCloud Database: Examples of potential usage
+# Steel-3dPointCloud Database: examples of potential usage
 This repository offers exemplar scripts demonstrating the potential applications of the Steel-3DPointCloud database across various fields.
 Please refer to ## link to the data paper ## for more detailed background information.

 ## Example 1